ALU-Schumacher/AUDITOR/media/website/content/_index.md

 ## Configuration

-Auditor is configured via the files in the `configuration` directory or via environment variables as mentioned above.
+Auditor is configured via the files in the `configuration` directory, a configuration file passed to the binary, or via environment variables as mentioned above.

-## Prometheus integration

-Metrics for prometheus are exposed via the `/metrics` endpoint.

 # Packages